myrojoylee/playing-with-fs-module/README.md

 # Playing with Node

+## Description

-## The attached files in this repo include notes and practice code to familiarize myself better with Node.
+The attached files in this repo include notes and practice code to familiarize myself better with Node.

+## Sources

+Bootcamp notes and in-class assignments are within this repo.